 When is the UPC coming?

-We are currently in the Provisional Application Phase (PAP) of the UPC which enables final preparations to be made for the UPC to open its doors (e.g. appointing judges and other staff, and finalising the case management IT system).
-At the time of writing (1 August 2022), one final step is required before the UPC can become operational – Germany must ratify the UPC Agreement.
+We are currently in the Provisional Application Phase (PAP) of the UPC which enables final preparations to be made for the UPC to open its doors.
+As part of this phase, judges have been appointed, and the case management IT system is being finalised.
+At the time of writing (1 November 2022), one final step is required before the UPC can become operational – Germany must ratify the UPC Agreement.
 Germany will ratify the UPC Agreement during the PAP once all parties are satisfied that the necessary preparations have been made.
 This ratification will decide the actual start date of the UPC, which will be on the 1st day of the fourth month after Germany ratifies.
-So while the actual opening date of the UPC is still not known it is currently expected to be in early 2023.
+So while the actual opening date of the UPC is still not definite it is currently expected to be 1 April 2023, or shortly thereafter.

 Which countries will fall under the UPC jurisdiction?